clhenrick/React-Leaflet-demo/README.md

 This demo instantiates a Leaflet Map with a Tile Layer, then loads a GeoJSON layer.
 It implements React components to filter the data and update the map.

+To view the code without ES6 syntax take a look at the `es5-version` branch.

 To view the bare bones example that doesn't do anything GeoJSON related, take a look at the `bare-bones` branch.

 Read the comments in `src/` to see what is going on.